Kanab ambersnail: Delisting

-In 2013, a report from the United States Geological Survey's scientific investigations concluded that the Kanab ambersnail does not represent a genetically distinct species.
-In January 2020, the Fish and Wildlife Service published a proposed rule removing the Kanab ambersnail from the Federal List of Endangered Species due to "taxonomic error".
-In June 2021, the FWS finalized the removal of the Kanab ambersnail from the endangered species list because it is not a district subspecies.
+In 2013, a report from the United States Geological Survey (USGS) concluded that the Kanab ambersnail does not represent a genetically distinct species.
+In January 2020, the United States Fish and Wildlife Service (FWS) published a proposal removing the Kanab ambersnail from the Federal List of Endangered Species due to "taxonomic error".
+In June 2021, the FWS removed of the Kanab ambersnail from the endangered species list for not being a distinct subspecies.

 Description

-The Kanab ambersnail is a terrestrial snail in the family Succineidae.
-The empty shell is a light amber color.
-The live snail has a mottled grayish-amber to yellowish-amber colored shell.
+The Kanab ambersnail is a terrestrial snail in the family Succineidae (ambersnails).
+The shell has a light amber color when empty but a mottled grayish-amber to yellowish-amber color on the live snail.
 The shell is dextral (right-handed spiral), thin-walled, with an elevated spire and a Daly, patulous (expanded) aperture.
 Fully mature individuals are about 14 to 19 mm (0.5 to 0.75 inch) long, 7 to 9 mm (0.25 to 0.33 inch) in diameter, with 3.25 to 3.75 whorls in a drawn out spire.

-Its eyes are borne at the ends of long peduncles (stalks), while the tentacles are reduced to small protuberances at the base of the eye stalks.
+The snail's eyes are located at the ends of long peduncles (stalks), while the tentacles are reduced to small protuberances at the base of the eye stalks.

 Ecology

-The natural predators of this snail are passerines, such as the (American robin), and deer mice.

 Vasey's Paradise, one of the two natural habitats of the Kanab ambersnail.

+The natural predators of this snail are deer mice and passerines such as the American robin.

 Habitat

-In 1996, 16% of the ambersnail's habitat at Vasey's Paradise was destroyed in a flood, and a more disastrous previous flood in 1994 had probably already threatened the snail's habitat.
-The suitable area for habitat in Three Lakes is believed to extend to an area 1.3 km long, and 90 m wide, and genetic diversity seems to indicate that the area is more stable than Vasey's Paradise.
-However their redistribution is also affected by the presence of their host plants and rock ledges.

 Three Lakes, a privately owned wet meadow near Kanab, is one of only two natural habitats for the Kanab ambersnail.
 The snail's habitat is threatened by commercial development by the owner of Three Lakes, Best Friends Animal Society.

+In 1996, 16% of the Kanab ambersnail's habitat at Vasey's Paradise, an oasis in Grand Canyon National Park, was destroyed in a flood.
+A more disastrous flood in 1994 had probably already threatened the snail's habitat.
+The suitable area for the snail's habitat in Three Lakes is believed to extend to an area 1.3 km long, and 90 m wide, and genetic diversity seems to indicate that the area is more stable than Vasey's Paradise.
+However the snail's redistribution is also affected by the presence of their host plants and rock ledges.

-Despite being air-breathing molluscs, they can survive for up to 32 hours in cold, highly oxygenated water, which may have helped to disperse its population around the Colorado Valley area since a controlled release was conducted in 1998.
+Despite being air-breathing snails, Kanab ambersnails can survive for up to 32 hours in cold, highly oxygenated water, which may have helped them to disperse around the Colorado Valley area since a controlled release in 1998.

 Feeding habits

-The Kanab ambersnail is typically found on host plants, primarily the scarlet monkeyflower (Erythranthe cardinalis) and watercress (Nasturtium officinale), but also sedges and rushes.
+The Kanab ambersnail is typically found on the scarlet monkeyflower (Erythranthe cardinalis) and watercress (Nasturtium officinale), but also sedges and rushes.
 It feeds on plant tissue, fungi, algae, and bacteria, using its radula to scrape off food.

 Life cycle

 Like all pulmonate land snails, ambersnails are hermaphroditic, having both male and female reproductive systems, and are believed to be capable of self-fertilization.
-In the wild they live for between 12 and 15 months.
+They live between 12 and 15 months in the wild.
 Young snails enter dormancy between October and November, becoming active again in March and April.
 Mature snails reproduce in the summer months.